-That’s the stalker!?
-WHO DIS!?
+That's the stalker!?
+Who the hell is this!?
 Introducing some random nobody feels like a cop-out, like an anti-climactic finish to an ongoing mystery.
-It’s also underwhelming how they caught the culprit, making the entire storyline a little silly.
-I don’t know what I expected, but maybe a more elegant and intelligent solution than *everyone, roll up your sleeves* and *the guy who doesn’t do it is the stalker*.
+It's also underwhelming how they caught the culprit, making the entire storyline a little silly.
+I don't know what I expected, but maybe a more elegant and intelligent solution than *everyone, roll up your sleeves* and *the guy who doesn't do it is the stalker*.

 When Ji Woo and Roa announced their plans to expose the stalker in the classroom, I looked at the professor and thought, "Ha ha haaaa, how are you gonna worm your way out of this, professtalker?"
 Imagine my shock when he's innocent.
 WHAT!?
 I was still in denial even after the real stalker ran away.
 Like, I was so confused, did they catch the wrong guy?
 Hello, the professor is right there? 😲

 Now that Professor Lim isn't confirmed evil, I can safely admit that I find him quite dashing.
 While I don't support the weird Hye Won & Professor romance, I begrudgingly acknowledge the girl has good taste for going after the most attractive guy in the series.
 Like Hye Won, I'm also hot for professor.
 One of the best takeaways from watching Love Class is discovering this handsome actor (Won Tae Hee).
 I'm aware he appeared in two movies, White Night and Black Stone, which are now on my to-watch list.